tacofoundation/tacofoundation.github.io/src/content/specification/taco.md

 #### The Scientific Extension

 This extension standardizes how datasets link to related scientific publications, providing metadata for proper citation and referencing.
+The **Scientific Extension** is based on the [STAC Extension](https://github.com/stac-extensions/scientific) proposed by [Matthias Mohr](https://github.com/m-mohr).

 ##### Scientific Object